ArchAngelRC/tables/README.md

 Cheat Engine tables for NSFW Games

+The tables can always be done better...pending laziness; goal is usually just to get it working.

 Feel free to share, edit or modify these tables.

 To use, download the .CH file, open it in Cheat Engine, and attach to the associated game.